Halcyox/Solarestimator.com/README.md

-# Solarestimator.com
+# Solar Estimator
- Lead Click Funnel calculator website for Solarestimator.com

-Basically, this whole website is a click funnel + lead generator for solar roofing installations.

-It should be lightweight, modern, high-quality, and should not be overtly complex.

-The cost savings should be particularly obvious.

-It may be upgraded in the future to have more components beyond solar panel installations.
+A Next.js application for estimating solar potential and cost savings based on location.

+## Project Structure

+The main application is in the `solarestimator` directory.

 # Developer Notes: